ismaeali/oo_boot_camp_2019-04-08_kotlin/README.md

-# oo_boot_camp_2019-03-25_kotlin
+# oo_boot_camp_2019-04-08_kotlin

 Copyright (c) 2019 by Fred George.
 May be used freely except for training; license required for training.

-Kotlin OO Boot Camp in Kotlin for Montreal client - 25 March - 5 April 2019
+Kotlin OO Boot Camp in Kotlin for Toronto client - 8-19 April 2019

 Kotlin is relatively easy to setup with IntelliJ IDEA.
 The following instructions are for installing the code in IntelliJ 2018 by JetBrains.
 Adapt as necessary for your environment.